 All that's left is the following acknowledgment and some signatures.....

-cost of care excluded by Medicare and/or Health Insurance, even though this decision could have significant adverse effects on our comprehensive financial planning.
-We acknowledge that our advisor has recommended other options and does not support this decision."
+"I/We have completed the necessary steps and elect to take responsibility for self-funding the cost of care excluded by Medicare and Health Insurance, even though this decision could adversely affect my / our financial planning.
+Our advisor has recommended other options that I/we do not wish to pursue."